 While the only course offered directly through CHE is the Methods Seminar, CHE associates teach courses in departments across the University that explore issues of human and environmental change over time.

-Spring 2017 Courses Offered by CHE Faculty Associates
+Fall 2017 Courses Offered by CHE Faculty Associates

 Instructor: Leah Horowitz

 Tuesdays and Thursdays, 11:00 a.m.-12:15 p.m.

 Climate change is being felt, and addressed, at every level of society, from the individual to the global scale.
 This course examines efforts to mitigate climate change.
 We will learn about initiatives that are being implemented through international treaties; national, state, and municipal government policies; corporate programs; and individual behavior.
 We will examine the advantages and disadvantages of each approach, their successes, and the obstacles they have faced.
 We will also evaluate various forms of climate activism as a means of pushing for meaningful action on climate change.

 This course is taught as a seminar, and students take a leading role in running the course.
 Most of those who take the course are graduate students.
 We cover all the main qualitative methods.
 This course is only taught once every two years, so don't miss the chance.
 It is a great course for preparing for fieldwork involving qualitative methods.

 Geography 557: Development and Environment in Southeast Asia

 Instructor: Ian Baird